thiagobien/ACL/workshop/04_Building_Environment_zero/3_Deploy_Docker_Registry/README.md

 We use the Docker registry to save the build artefacts, i.e. Docker containers.
 The registry allows us to host multiple versions of an artefact.

 ## Steps
-1. In Preparation for deploying the Docker registry we're going to use throughout the week, we want to create some Kubernetes namespaces (`~/manifests/k8s-namespaces.yml`):
+1. In Preparation for deploying the Docker registry we're going to use throughout the week, we want to create some Kubernetes namespaces (`~/manifests-env-zero/k8s-namespaces.yml`):
     - `cicd`: hosts all CI/CD related pods and services
     - `dev`: represents the development stage
     - `stage`: represents the staging stage
-    - `prod`: represents the production stage
+    - `production`: represents the production stage

     ```
+    (bastion)$ cd
-    (bastion)$ kubectl create -f manifests/k8s-namespaces.yml
+    (bastion)$ kubectl create -f manifests-env-zero/k8s-namespaces.yml
     ```

     Expected output:

     ![](../assets/kubectl-create-namespaces.png)

-1. We specify that we want to have fast SSD storage by executing the following command (`~/manifests/k8s-storage.yml`):
+1. We specify that we want to have fast SSD storage by executing the following command (`~/manifests-env-zero/k8s-storage.yml`):

     ```
-    (bastion)$ kubectl create -f manifests/k8s-storage.yml
+    (bastion)$ kubectl create -f manifests-env-zero/k8s-storage.yml
     ```

     Expected output: